kloverde/jquery-PickAndChoose/README.md

 | `operation` | string | Tells you whether the user selected or deselected items.
 Possible values are `select` and `deselect`. |
 | `recipient` | jQuery object | The &lt;select&gt; which received the items that were selected/deselected |
 | `items`     | object array | Contains the data that was written to the recipient &lt;select&gt;.
 Access the data using [object].key and [object].value. |

-## Thanks

-Do you like this library?
-Want to toss a few bucks my way to say thanks?
-I accept donations at https://paypal.me/KurtisLoVerde/6.
-Thank you for your support!